Radiation pressure: Radiation pressure from momentum of an electromagnetic wave

-where $P$ is pressure (usually in Pascals), $I_f$ is the incident irradiance (usually in W/m2) and $c$ is the speed of light in vacuum.
+where $P$ is pressure (usually in pascals), $I_f$ is the incident irradiance (usually in W/m2) and $c$ is the speed of light in vacuum.
 Here, 1/c ≈ 3.34 N/GW.

 If the surface is planar at an angle α to the incident wave, the intensity across the surface will be geometrically reduced by the cosine of that angle and the component of the radiation force against the surface will also be reduced by the cosine of α, resulting in a pressure:

 The momentum from the incident wave is in the same direction of that wave.
 But only the component of that momentum normal to the surface contributes to the pressure on the surface, as given above.
 The component of that force tangent to the surface is not called pressure.

 Radiation pressure from reflection

 The above treatment for an incident wave accounts for the radiation pressure experienced by a black (totally absorbing) body.
 If the wave is specularly reflected, then the recoil due to the reflected wave will further contribute to the radiation pressure.
 In the case of a perfect reflector, this pressure will be identical to the pressure caused by the incident wave:

 thus doubling the net radiation pressure on the surface:

-For a partially reflective surface, the second term must be multiplied by the reflectivity (also known as reflection coefficient of intensity), so that the increase is less than double.
+For a partially reflective surface, the second term must be multiplied by the reflectivity (also known as the reflection coefficient of intensity), so that the increase is less than double.
 For a diffusely reflective surface, the details of the reflection and geometry must be taken into account, again resulting in an increased net radiation pressure of less than double.

+If a reflection rate is $\eta$ then the net radiation pressure on the surface: